gap-packages/sotgrps/README.md

 To use this package, if you have GAP installed, then please unzip the file into the pkg folder in GAP, and then simply run the command LoadPackage("sotgrps") in GAP; if you haven't installed GAP, you could find instruction on https://www.gap-system.org/Download/ to download and install GAP first.

-The main user functions are given in the file SmallGrps.gi.
+The main user functions are given in the file SOTGrps.gi.

 User functions:

 NumberOfSOTGroups(n)   : returns the number of isomorphism types of groups of order n.

-AllSOTGroups(n)        :takes in a number n that factorises into at most 4 primes or of the form p^4q (p, q are distinct primes), and outputs a list of all groups of order n, up to isomorphism.
-If a group is solvable, then it constructs the group using refined polycyclic presentations.
+AllSOTGroups(n)        : takes in a number n that factorises into at most 4 primes or of the form p^4q (p, q are distinct primes), and outputs a complete and duplicate-free list of isomorphism class representatives of the groups of order n.
+If a group is solvable, then it constructs the group using refined polycyclic presentations; otherwise the group is given as a permutation group.
 Upon construction, we check consistency of the pcgs and relators, to remove such tests, change "USE_NC := true" to "USE_NC := false" in the sot.gi file; we construct solvable groups using polycyclic presentations and use PcpGroupToPcGroup to convert them from PcpGroup to PcGroup, if PcpGroup is preferred, change "USE_PCP := false" into "USE_PCP := true" in the sot.gi file.

 SOTGroup(n, i)         : returns the i-th group with respect to the ordering of the list AllSOTGroups(n) without constructing all groups in the list.